Looking after our existing customers

 We do not specify which consultant or specialist you need to see, as long as the costs fall within the financial limits detailed in our Schedule of Fees (see above).
 Consultants and specialists will also need to meet certain criteria in terms of their qualifications and registrations in their field of expertise.

-We do not pay for consultations or tests at the following hospitals:
+We do not pay for consultations, tests or any treatment at the following hospitals:

 - Cromwell Hospital, London;